South Asian Canadians: Mid-20th century

 The continuous journey regulation provision remained in effect until 1947, as did most other anti-South Asian laws.
 However pressure from the community resulted in the Canadian government allowing the wife and children of their Canadian husband/father to immigrate.
 However, a population stagnation ensued and by the mid-1920s the South Asian population in Canada stood at just over 1,000 persons.
 Despite their declining numbers, Canadians from South Asia grew wealthier.
 They began to acquire their own lumber mills which were used to produce wood and sawdust for consumer purchase.
 During the Great Depression the tight-knit nature of the South Asian community mitigated many of the economic effects the depression had on other communities in Canada.

 South Asian Canadians were granted the right to vote in 1947.
 Furthermore, as a result of the recent independence of several South Asian nations such as India, Pakistan and Ceylon, now known as Sri Lanka, the Canadian government created annual immigration quotas which were to allow 150 Indians, 100 Pakistanis, and 50 Sri Lankans the right to immigrate to Canada each year.

-In 1950, 25 years after settling in Canada and nine years after moving to British Columbia from Toronto, Naranjan "Giani" Singh Grewall became the first individual of South Asian ancestry in Canada and North America to be elected to public office after successfully running for a position on the board of commissioners in Mission, BC against six other candidates.Grewall was re-elected to the board of commissioners in 1952 and by 1954, was elected to became mayor of Mission.
+In 1950, 25 years after settling in Canada and nine years after moving to British Columbia from Toronto, Naranjan "Giani" Singh Grewall became the first individual of South Asian ancestry in Canada and North America to be elected to public office after successfully running for a position on the board of commissioners in Mission, BC against six other candidates.
+Grewall was re-elected to the board of commissioners in 1952 and by 1954, was elected to become mayor of Mission.

 A millwright and union official, and known as a sportsman and humanitarian philanthropist as well as a lumberman, Grewall eventually established himself as one of the largest employers and most influential business leaders in the northern Fraser Valley, owned six sawmills and was active in community affairs serving on the boards or as chairman of a variety of organizations, and was instrumental in helping create Mission's municipal tree farm.
 With strong pro-labour beliefs despite his role as a mill-owner, after a scandal embroiled the provincial Ministry of Forestry under the-then Social Credit party government, he referred to holders of forest management licenses across British Columbia as Timber Maharajahs, and cautioned that within a decade, three or four giant corporations would predominantly control the entire industry in the province, echoing similarities to the archaic zamindar system in South Asia.
 He later ran unsuccessfully for the Co-operative Commonwealth Federation (the precursor of today's New Democratic Party) in the Dewdney riding in the provincial election of 1956.